ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_breastcancer/concept_model.rst

     - I'm wondering if the Marketscan data, where we got the empirical distributions from, is giving us the time interval between screens that the patient actually showed up to? (which in our model is a combintation of time to next scheduled screening + probabiltiy of showing up)

-    - For individuals survive more than 10 years after the diagnosis and treatment, send them to susceptible state or we could create a remission state and assume they will never have a chance to be screened during the simulation.
+    - For individuals survive more than 10 years after the diagnosis and treatment, they are going into a remission state and then continuing to get screened in the model.

 .. _5.3.3: